tuaris/node-bigint/README.markdown

 Must use Node.js v0.10
 ----------------------

 This will not work in Node.js 0.12 due to the API breakage.
-If you need Node.js 0.10.x for FreeBSD, it can be found here: [freebsd-node-0.10](https://github.com/tuaris/freebsd-node-0.10),
+If you need the Node.js 0.10.x port for FreeBSD, it can be found here: [www/node-0.10](https://github.com/tuaris/freebsd-node-0.10).

 [![build status](https://secure.travis-ci.org/substack/node-bigint.png)](http://travis-ci.org/substack/node-bigint)